 Comparative advantage helps a country (or company) in understanding how it could benefit due to lower opportunity cost, by selecting one product over another.
 Competitive advantage, in contrast, helps a company (or country) to understand how it could benefit by having a distinctive advantage over others in offering the same type of product or service.

 Economics or Business Concept

 What do They Indicate?

-Comparative advantage helps in understanding patterns and gains from trade.
+Comparative advantage helps in understanding patterns and gains from international trade.
 This could be due to the availability of natural resources, skill set, etc. On the other hand, competitive advantage explains which companies or countries are in a better position to win the competition.

 How One Achieve?

 A country (or company) gets a comparative advantage if the economies of scale allow it to produce a product more efficiently than others.
 When a business strategy helps a company (or country) to differentiate its product or service from others, then that company (or country) is said to have a competitive advantage.

 Having a comparative advantage doesn’t mean differentiation; rather it primarily suggests cost efficiency.
 However, having a competitive advantage does mean that a company is able to differentiate its product or service from others.
 The differentiation could be in terms of cost, or any other feature.

 Competitive Advantage vs Comparative Advantage – Which is Important?

 Comparative advantage is less significant nowadays because of globalization.
 Now, any company can get a comparative advantage by outsourcing the inputs, such as raw materials, capital, and others.
 That is why companies nowadays are focusing more on the competitive advantage by differentiating their product from others.
 The differentiation now is mainly on non-cost aspects, such as quality, features, and more.

 For example, Apple and Samsung both offer high-end phones.
 But, Apple’s iPhones are perceived to be of higher quality.